Quantum hall transformer in a quantum point contact over the full range of transmission

-Fractional quantum Hall (FQH) systems are one of the few experimentally known platforms that are expected to support chiral Luttinger liquid edge states~\cite{chang2003chiral}.
+Fractional quantum Hall (FQH) systems are one of the few experimentally known platforms that support chiral Luttinger liquid edge states~\cite{chang2003chiral}.
 Interestingly, a recent experiment~\cite{cohen2023universal} in graphene FQH quantum point contacts (QPCs) has seen differential conductance that closely matches theoretical predictions~\cite{sandler1998andreev,kane1998resonant,chklovskii1998consequences} (both low voltage and temperature power-law scaling as well as high voltage universality) based on the boundary sine-Gordon (BSG) model~\cite{fendley1994exact}.
-Such quantitative experiments, if described by the BSG, open more vistas into its physics, which can include rather intricate phenomena~\cite{fendley1994exact} accessed in relatively few experiments~\cite{anthore2018circuit}.
-Interestingly, the high voltage universal regime of the BSG model, where the differential conductance is near a quantized value of $e^2/2h$~\cite{cohen2023universal}, realizes a dc voltage transformer, i.e.~the quantum Hall transformer (QHT)~\cite{chklovskii1998consequences}.
+Such quantitative experiments, if truly described by the BSG model, open more vistas into its physics, which can include rather intricate phenomena~\cite{fendley1994exact} accessed in relatively few experiments~\cite{anthore2018circuit}.
+Additionally, the high voltage universal regime of the BSG model, where the differential conductance is near a quantized value of $e^2/2h$~\cite{cohen2023universal}, realizes a dissipationless dc voltage transformer, known as the quantum Hall transformer (QHT)~\cite{chklovskii1998consequences}.

-Despite the agreement with the BSG model, the microscopic connection between this model and the experiment remain unclear.
-The interpretation of the BSG model as a tunneling term between chiral LL edges of $\nu=1/3$ and $\nu=1$ FQH states~\cite{sandler1998andreev} is complicated by the irrelevance under the renormalization group~\cite{kane1992transmission} of such a perturbation and the large width of the QPC in experiments~\cite{cohen2023universal}.
-This raises the possibility that a more complex multi-tunneling model~\cite{chamon1997distinct} as a model for the experiment.
-Similarly, a resonant impurity in the FQH state, which can realize such a strong tunneling~\cite{kane1998resonant}, is also likely to depend on details, though resonances in the measured transmission~\cite{cohen2023universal} provide some motivation for this model.
+Despite experimental agreement with the BSG model, the microscopic connection with the experiment remains unclear.
+The original interpretation of the BSG model in the FQH context involves a tunneling term between the chiral Luttinger liquid states of $\nu=1/3$ and $\nu=1$ FQH edges~\cite{chamon1997distinct}, however such a perturbation is irrelevant under the renormalization group~\cite{kane1992transmission}, generically flowing to zero conductance.
+As a result, several arguments~\cite{kane1998resonant,sandler1998andreev,sandler1999noise} have been proposed for how such strong coupling behavior might arise, though none describe the junction over the full range of transmission.